moikot/gluino/README.md

 1. Reading a resource.

-The resource client is sending the read request to the message queue.
-The resource controller, which is responsible for managing the specified resource, is receiving the request and responds with a response message.
-Normally the response contains the resource representation as a payload but in case of an error the payload contains status with the error description.
+A resource client is sending a read request to the message queue.
+The resource controller, which is responsible for managing the specified resource, receives the request and responds with a response message.
+Normally the response contains a resource representation as a payload but in a case of an error the payload contains a status with the error description.
 The read operation supposed to be idempotent and should not modify the resource.

 ![reading resource sequence diagram](https://raw.githubusercontent.com/anisimovsergey/gluino/master/doc/request_read_sequence_diagram.png)

 2. Modifying a resource.

-The resource modification can initiated by a resource client.
+Resource modification can be initiated by a resource client.
 A resource modification request gets added to the message queue and received by a corresponding resource controller.
 The resource controller modifies the resource and responds to the client with a response containing an operation result.
 When the resource is successfully modified the event describing the modified resource is also broadcasted to all the clients.

 ![modifying resource sequence diagram](https://raw.githubusercontent.com/anisimovsergey/gluino/master/doc/request_mod_sequence_diagram.png )